Ragulram004/Daily-Notes/Daily-Worklogs.md

 ---
 ## Day46
 - 26-08-2024
-	- Worked on the Intra_management_System created new page to assign task.
+	- Worked on the Infra_management_System created new page to assign task.
 ---
 ## Day45
 - 25-08-2024
-	- Worked on the Intra_management_System created delete alert.
+	- Worked on the Infra_management_System created delete alert.
 ---
 ## Day44
 - 24-08-2024
-	- Worked on the Intra_management_System.
+	- Worked on the Infra_management_System.
 ---
 ## Day43
 - 23-08-2024
 	- posted Linked In #30daysofMERN Day21 post.
-	- created custom hook along with use context in Intra_management_System.
+	- created custom hook along with use context in Infra_management_System.
 ---
 ## Day42
 - 22-08-2024
-	- Intra_management_System worked backend.
+	- Infra_management_System worked backend.
 ---
 ## Day40
 - 21-08-2024
-	- Started working on Intra_management_System.
+	- Started working on Infra_management_System.
 	- change in the deployed portfolio.
 ---
 ## Day39